Home > Choosing a Motherboard > B550 vs X570

 Building a Budget PC?
 B550 vs B450

-For most people, since the chipsets are quite similar overall, choosing between B550 and X570 comes down to comparing specific models and what they offer for the price, but for certain users the actual chipset differences may be a factor.
-X570 is the slighter more advanced and flexible platform, but the benefits over the B550 chipset (which some call a watered-down X570) aren't huge, and only really benefit advanced users who use multiple next-gen devices (such as multiple PCIe Gen4 SSDs).
+For most, since the chipsets are similar overall, choosing between B550 and X570 comes down to comparing specific models and what they offer for the price.
+However, for certain users, the actual chipset differences may be a factor.
+X570 is the slightly more advanced, flexible platform, but its benefits over the B550 chipset (which some call a watered-down X570) aren't huge, and only really benefit more advanced power users (non gamers) who want to either:

 First let's look at the pricing overlap of B550 compared to X570 motherboards, showing the former sometimes being more expensive than the latter.
 In other words, certain B550 models will set you back more money than some X570 models, hence the confusion surrounding X570 vs B550.